of Swing Arc. (Changed-

 as close together as it is physically possible.)

-If you simply pull the golf club
+If you simply rotate the golf

-club head from moving any further.
+the club head from moving any further.

 This indicates that the bottom